 If your eye doctor discovers you have a refractive error during a general eye exam, they may recommend the following treatments:

-Surgery.
-Some types of laser eye surgery can change the shape of your cornea and correct your refractive error.
+- Surgery – Some types of laser eye surgery can change the shape of your cornea and correct your refractive error.
 There are also non-laser surgery options for certain refractive errors.
 Your eye doctor will know if you’re a good candidate for surgery.

-Schedule an Eye Exam In Edmonton
+Schedule an Eye Exam in Edmonton

 At Optometrists’ Clinic Inc., we can diagnose refractive errors and prescribe eyeglasses or contact lenses to help you see clearly.
 Contact one of our eye clinics today in Edmonton, Westlock or Leduc to schedule an appointment with an optometrist and get a general eye exam.